AMANPAL2166/Effect-of-PCA-on-Model-Accuracy-and-Training-Time/README.md

-Effect of PCA on Model Accuracy and Training Time
+# Effect of PCA on Model Accuracy and Training Time

-A comparative study on how Principal Component Analysis (PCA) impacts the performance and computational cost of popular Machine Learning models.
+## A practical experiment analyzing how Principal Component Analysis (PCA) impacts
+## accuracy, training speed, and dimensionality across different ML models.

-🧠 Project Overview
+# Overview

-This project analyzes the effect of dimensionality reduction using PCA on:
+This project evaluates the effect of PCA on three supervised models:

-Model Accuracy

-Training Time

-Components vs Performance Trade-off

-Three ML models were tested:

 Logistic Regression